apache/daffodil-site/site/dfdl-layout.md

 <xs:include schemaLocation="format.dfdl.xsd"/>
 ```

-That is, peer files need not carry the long ``com/example/RFormat/xsd/`` prefix
+That is, peer files need not carry the long ``com/example/rfmt/xsd/`` prefix
 that makes the reference globally unique.

 However, if one schema wants to include another different schema, then this
 standard way of organizing schema projects ensures that when packaged into jar
 files, the ``/src/main/resources`` directory contents are at the "root" of the
 jar file so that the ``schemaLocation`` of the ``xs:import`` or ``xs:include``
-containing the fully qualified path (``com/example/RFormat/xsd/main.dfdl.xsd``)
+containing the fully qualified path (``com/example/rfmt/xsd/rfmt.dfdl.xsd``)
 will be found on the ``CLASSPATH`` unambiguously.
 This convention is what
-allows the schema files themselves to have short names like main.dfdl.xsd, and
+allows the schema files themselves to have short names like rfmt.dfdl.xsd, and
 format.dfdl.xsd.
 Those names only need to be unique within a single schema
 project.
 Across schema projects our standard DFDL schema project layout insures
 unambiguous qualification is available.